-The Coastal Zone Management Act of 1972 (CZMA; 16 U.S.C. § 1451 et seq.) includes the establishment of a National Coastal Zone Management Program administered by the National Oceanic and Atmospheric Administration (NOAA) Office of Ocean and Coastal Resource Management.
+The CZMA (16 U.S.C. § 1451 et seq.) includes the establishment of a National Coastal Zone Management Program administered by the National Oceanic and Atmospheric Administration (NOAA) Office of Ocean and Coastal Resource Management.
 Most coastal and Great Lakes states have a federally approved coastal zone management program (CMP) to preserve, protect, develop, and, where possible, restore or enhance valuable natural coastal resources such as wetlands, floodplains, estuaries, beaches, dunes, barrier islands, and coral reefs, as well as the fish and wildlife using those habitats.
 Federally funded research performed by PNNL that may affect natural resources of the coastal zone must be consistent with the policies of the applicable coastal state's federally approved CMP.
 The Coastal Zone Act Reauthorization Amendments of 1990 include Section 6217, which calls upon states that have a federally approved CMP to develop coastal nonpoint pollution control programs to improve, safeguard, and restore the quality of coastal waters.
 Section 6217 is administered jointly by EPA and NOAA.
 PNNL maintains compliance with the federal consistency provisions and Section 6217 of this Act through its ERP program.

 The U.S. Coast Guard (USCG) administers 33 CFR Part 66, Navigation and Navigable Waters, "Private Aids to Navigation."
-For the safe navigation of watercraft, the installation of a fixed structure or floating object in any navigable water of the United States requires review by the USCG to determine whether a permit and/or private aid to navigation (a buoy, light, or day beacon owned and maintained by a private organization or individual is necessary.
-The USCG also publishes the Local Notice to Mariners weekly, which provides information about the location of structures to facilitate navigational safety in marine environments.
-Permits, private organizations or individuals, and Local Notices to Mariners (LNMs) allow research projects to be located in navigable waters without posing undue hazard to watercraft.
+For the safe navigation of watercraft, installation of a fixed structure or floating object in any navigable water of the United States requires review by the USCG to determine whether a permit and/or private aid to navigation (PATON) is necessary.
+Each USCG district also publishes a Local Notice to Mariners weekly, which provides information about the location of structures to facilitate navigational safety in marine or riverine environments.
+Permits, PATONs, and Local Notices to Mariners allow research projects to be located in navigable waters without posing undue hazard to watercraft.
 PNNL maintains compliance with these regulations through its ERP program.